R v DB: The YCJA and presumptive offences

-The Youth Criminal Justice Act created a scheme in which a young person (defined in the act as anyone aged 12 through 17) could either be sentenced as an adult, or as a young person.
+The Youth Criminal Justice Act instituted procedures in which a young person (defined in the act as anyone aged 12 through 17) could either be sentenced as an adult, or as a young person.
 With widespread implications for the maximum sentence available, the sentencing principles to be used to determine the sentence, whether custody would be imposed, the sealing of criminal records, and protection of the youth's privacy.

-If the young person was at least 14 years of age at the time of the offence, and was convicted for a offence punishable by more than two years of imprisonment, the crown could seek an adult sentence.
+If the young person was at least 14 years of age at the time of the offence and was convicted for an offence punishable by more than two years of imprisonment, the crown could seek an adult sentence.
 However, there was a presumption in favour of a youth sentence, and the crown had the burden of rebutting it.

-However the act created an exception for certain 'presumptive offences', for which if the youth were convicted, they would be presumptively subject to an adult sentence.
-A youth sentence could still be available, but the young person would have the burden of satisfying the court that presumption in favour of an adult sentence had been rebutted.
-The definition of presumptive offence included murder, attempted murder, aggravated sexual assault, in addition to other violent offences if the youth had multiple prior convictions for certain violent offences.
+However, the act created an exception for certain 'presumptive offences', for which if the youth were convicted, they would be presumptively subject to an adult sentence.
+A youth sentence could still be available, but the young person would have the burden of satisfying the court that the presumption in favour of an adult sentence had been rebutted.
+The definition of presumptive offence included murder, attempted murder, and aggravated sexual assault, in addition to other violent offences if the youth had multiple prior convictions for certain violent offences.

-A distinct but similar provision created a presumption in favour of the act's mandatory publication ban on the young person's identity being waived if the accused was convicted of certain violent offences, unless the youth could convince the court to retain it.
+A distinct but similar provision created a presumption in favour of the act's mandatory publication ban on the young person's identity being waived if the accused was convicted of certain violent offences unless the youth could convince the court to retain it.
 This provision applied whether the accused got an adult or youth sentence, and it was possible for a young person to get a youth sentence while simultaneously losing the protection of the publication ban.

 Factual background

 D.B was heading out to the mall with his friends when a fight broke out with R. He punched R to the ground, knocking him unconscious, before panicking and fleeing.
 By the time the paramedics arrived, R had no vital signs and was taken to the hospital.
 B learned of his death later that night when he received a call informing him of it.
-He was arrested the following morning at his friends house.
+He was arrested the following morning at his friend's house.
 He pleaded guilty to manslaughter.

-B tried to apply for a youth sentence but was opposed by the crown, B challenged the constitutionality of the presumptive offence regime arguing that it imposed a impermissible reverse onus on the accused.
+B tried to apply for a youth sentence but was opposed by the crown, B challenged the constitutionality of the presumptive offence regime arguing that it imposed an impermissible reverse onus on the accused.
 The trial judge agreed and issued a declaration of unconstitutionality against the provisions.
 The Court of Appeal for Ontario dismissed the crown's appeal.